 How to use the Proxy Bookmarklet

-Simply right click on the bookmarklet link and save it as a favorite or bookmark or click and drag it to your bookmarks toolbar.
-Then, click on your new bookmark whenever you find yourself at an Cal Poly-subscribed resource that requests a password.(Right click and add to favorites/bookmarks)
+Simply right-click on the bookmarklet link and save it as a favorite or bookmark or click and drag it to your bookmarks toolbar.
+Then, click on your new bookmark whenever you find yourself at a Cal Poly-subscribed resource that requests a password.(Right click and add to favorites/bookmarks)

 What if it doesn’t work?

-If the library doesn’t subscribe to a particular title or does not subscribe to the resource, you may be still be unable to access the material, or even receive a Proxy Error page.
-Check out our Interlibrary Services to see about ordering the material from another library.Browser-specific directions
+If the library doesn’t subscribe to a particular title or does not subscribe to the resource, you may still be unable to access the material, or even receive a Proxy Error page.
+Check out our Interlibrary Loan to see about ordering the material from another library.Browser-specific directions

 For Chrome users